 Perhaps there’s nothing as thrilling as a cheetah on the move, a swirl of dust accompanying a sprint across the plains.
 It’s a very very rare sight that we’ve only been lucky to see once.
-But any glimpse of a cheetah lingers long in the memory, the resplendent hunter creeping elegantly through the grasslands.
+But any glimpse of a cheetah lingers long in the memory, the resplendent predator creeping elegantly through the grasslands.
 Rather than a long chase after their prey, cheetahs use stealth and we’ve seen the patient opening stages of a hunt on many occasions.

 Speed isn’t a cheetah’s greatest weapon and they can only maintain the astonishing 60mph speed for a few seconds.
 They mostly use agility and intelligence, disappearing into the scorched grass and pouncing from close distance.
-Cheetahs don’t have the power of a lion pride, or the strength of a leopard’s jaw, so they usually hunt young members of a herd and will only challenge horned males when food is limited.
+Cheetahs don’t have the power of a lion pride, or the strength of a leopard’s jaw, so they usually track young members of a herd and will only challenge horned males when food is limited.

 Where to See a Cheetah on Safari

 When the grasslands have been baked yellow by the sun, cheetahs literally disappear in the grass.
 Excellent guides help to unravel the camouflage, as does the furious chirping of birds and baboons.
 We love the interaction between species and the way smaller animals look out for each other.
 Flocks of birds and monkeys can see the cheetah from on high.
 They shout vociferously, hooting and tweeting so everyone on the plains knows there’s a predator on the move.